 The University of Michigan Medical School designates this enduring material for a maximum of 1 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This CME activity was prepared for release in May 2012 with credit available through April 2015.
-The activity was reviewed for currency of content in March 2015 and availability of credit extended throught March 2018.
+The activity was reviewed for currency of content in March 2015 and availability of credit extended through March 2018.
+The activity was reviewed for currency of content in March 2018 and availability of credit extended through February 2021.
 Continuation of credit from that date depends on a thorough review of the content currency and accuracy.